-Kidneys sometimes removed unnecessarily due to misdiagnosis of genetic disorderJanuary 10th, 2013 in Diseases, Conditions, Syndromes /
+Kidneys sometimes removed unnecessarily due to misdiagnosis of genetic disorderJanuary 10, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Thousands of individuals have had kidneys removed unnecessarily because doctors misdiagnosed their disease.